MatRein/fullstackopen/README.md

 # fullstackopen
-Online course University of Helsinki
+Exercise solutions to the Online course fullstackopen of the University of Helsinki.